Starklord17/threejs-t-shirt/README.md

 ## Demo

-Check out the live demo of the Customizable T-Shirt Design application => [Demo](https://threejs-t-shirt.vercel.app/).
+Check out the live demo of the Customizable T-Shirt Design application: [Demo](https://threejs-t-shirt.vercel.app/).

 ## Technologies Used